Higher Education Opportunity Act of 2008 Compliance Plan

 Educational & Informational Approaches:

 The College of Wooster’s Educational Technology group has compiled a useful “first-resource” for faculty, students, and staff on copyright policies, practices, and issues.
-In addition, the College’s Web Communications group provides guidance on the use of copyrighted materials in websites:
+The College Libraries provide guidance on “Copyright basics” for students, faculty, and staff.

 III.
 Legal Alternatives